MemSkill: Learning and Evolving Memory Skills for Self-Evolving Agents: Method

-\textbf{Compatibility with an evolving skill bank.} Instead of producing a fixed-dimensional action head tied to a fixed number of skills, the controller scores each skill by comparing state and skill embeddings:
+\textbf{Compatibility with an evolving skill bank.} Instead of producing a fixed-dimensional action head tied to a fixed number of skills, the controller concatenates the state representation with each candidate skill representation and applies a shared scorer to all such state-skill pairs in parallel: